High-School Program Overview

-Cultural Leadership students participate in an intensive year of over 420 hours of programming, including cultural activities, dialogue sessions, travel/study, public speaking, leadership training, and facilitated discussions on diversity and creating social change.
+Cultural Leadership students participate in an intensive year of over 420 hours of programming, including cultural activities, public speaking, leadership training, travel, and facilitated discussions on diversity and creating social change.
 Through these activities, students gain an increased awareness of their own and each other’s history, religion, and culture, and learn valuable skills for facilitating discussions, solving problems, and making change.
-Cultural Leadership is training the next generation of civil rights advocates and activists, or as we fondly call, “troublemakers of the best kind!”
+Cultural Leadership is training the next generation of civil rights activits, or - as we fondly call them - “troublemakers of the best kind!”

 Watch this video created by HEC-TV to learn more about the Cultural Leadership year-long experience.

-During the month of June, students take a 21-day trip, we call the Transformational Journey, travelling to places in the U.S. of civil rights and social justice significance, including New York City; Washington D.C.; Atlanta, GA; Birmingham, Montgomery, Tuskegee and Selma, AL; Little Rock, AR; several cities in Mississippi; Whitwell and Memphis, TN.
+During the month of June, students embark on a Transformational Journey.
+They travel to U.S. cities throughout the northeast, mid-Atlantic, and southern American states, visiting people and places significant to social justice and the Civil Rights Movement.
+Destinations shift each year but can include: New York City; Philadelphia, PA; Baltimore, MD; Washington D.C.; Atlanta, GA; Birmingham, Montgomery, Tuskegee and Selma, AL; Little Rock, AR; several cities in Mississippi; New Orleans, LA; Whitwell and Memphis, TN.
 They meet and visit people and organizations that have made — and are still making – significant contributions to improving society.
-Adult trip leaders accompany and supervise the students and facilitate nightly discussions.
+Adult trip leaders accompany students and facilitate nightly discussions.

 Application and Selection Process

-Each year, a diverse group of 24-30 high-school students are selected to participate in Cultural Leadership.
-Interested high-school freshmen and sophomores, must submit a completed application form, two letters of recommendation, a photo of themselves, a copy of their high-school transcript (unofficial), and a signed Cultural Leadership Agreement.
+Each year, a diverse group of 24-30 high school students are selected to participate in Cultural Leadership.
+Interested freshmen and sophomores must submit a completed application form, two letters of recommendation, a photo of themselves, and a copy of their high-school transcript (unofficial).

-Based upon their application, promising students are invited to a group interview.
-Final selections are based on a student’s application and interview.
-Applications for the 2017-2018 program year will be available in January 2017, but please click here for more information on the application process.
+After applications have been reviewed, promising candidates are invited to a group interview.
+Final selections are based students’ application and interview.
+Applications for the 2019-2020 program year are now open!
+Please click here for more information on the application process before applying.

 Nominate Someone for Cultural Leadership